 I have trained in various approaches for reducing PTSD (post-traumatic stress disorder), including the renowned Rewind Technique with Dr David Muss.

 I have significant experience of working with people dealing with mental health issues, I was a volunteer counsellor for Mind (www,mind.org.uk), the mental health charity, for many years and have served on the board of a local eating disorders support charity.

 Training, qualifications & experience

 I hold a Post Graduate Diploma in Therapeutic Counselling.
 Modalities I use include Solution Focused Therapy, Cognitive Behavioural Therapy (CBT), Schema Therapy, Transactional Analysis, Mentalization Based Therapy (MBT) and Relationship counselling.
 The counselling methods that I use are systemic approaches, which means that they are helpful for working with individuals within the contexts of their environments and their relationships, but also in situations where there may be more than one person involved, for example working with couples, families, groups or teams.

 I hold a Master Practitioner qualification for Eating Disorders and Obesity from the National Centre for Eating Disorders (NCFED), including nutritional skills.
 I have also trained in Cognitive Remediation Therapy (CRT) for eating disorders with Kings College IoPPN, the Maudsley Method for treating anorexia nervosa in adults and Schema Therapy for eating disorders.

 I have trained at Tavistock Relationships in Mentalization Based Therapy for Parenting under Pressure (MBT-PP) and am currently working on a DWP funded project to provide parenting therapy in the community.
-I have also trained in the 4Rs and 2Ss model of group family therapy.
+I am also trained as a facilitator of Parents Plus - Parenting While Separated groups.

 I have worked for several years as a voluntary counsellor for Mind, the mental health charity.
 As such I have significant experience of working with adults dealing with all sorts of mental health issues including anxiety, depression, panic disorder, OCD, trauma, bipolar disorder and emotionally unstable personality disorder (formerly known as Borderline Personality Disorder).